wwiecek/baggr/readme.md

 ## Current and future releases

-Included in baggr v0.3:
+Included in baggr v0.4:

-  - Hierarchical models for continuous and binary outcomes
+  - Meta-analysis and Hierarchical models for continuous and binary outcomes
   - Both full and aggregate data sets can be used
-  - Meta-analysis-specific summaries and plots
+  - Summaries and plots specific to meta-analysis
+  - Meta-regression / fixed effect modelling capabilities
   - Compatibility with `rstan` and `bayesplot` features
   - Automatic choice of priors or “plain-text” specification of priors
   - Automatic calculation of pooling metrics
-  - Cross-validation (including leave-one-out)
+  - Cross-validation (including leave-one-group-out)
   - Prior and posterior predictive distributions

-In the coming months (spring 2020) we will be including more models and more features such as:
+In the coming months (spring-summer 2020) we will be including more models and more features such as:

-  - Meta-regression
-  - Modelling of quantiles and of SE’s
+  - Modelling of quantiles and of variances
   - Better modelling of log-normal data
   - Additional models for binary data
   - Automatic standardisation of variables
-  - New plotting styles and more model diagnostics
+  - More model diagnostics